Calculation of geocentric and heliocentric planetary positions, planetary aspects,

-In case you were wondering why this software makes no mention of astrological houses, the reason is that a house is a concept based on the rising sign, which depends on a position on the Earth (latitude and longitude).
-Aspects between planets, and thus planetary transits, depend only on the motion of the planets along the ecliptic, relative to the center of the Earth (or the Sun).
-Thus a planetary transit does not require an ascendant (and thus no house system).
+The reason that none of these four programs involve an ascendant, or astrological houses, is that the ascendant (and thus any house system) depends on a geographical position (usually a birthplace).
+But aspects between planets, and thus planetary transits, depend only on the motion of the planets along the ecliptic as viewed from the Earth (or the Sun).
+Thus a planetary transit does not require, or imply, an ascendant (and thus no house system).
 Aspects and transits have their own astrological meaning.
 (Yes, astrology without houses is possible.)
 Signs (derived from the equal division of the ecliptic) are as usual, for example, Neptune is in Pisces from April 4, 2011, through March 30, 2025; and see this Su‑Me‑Sa‑Pl 4‑stellium in Capricorn on January 12, 2020).
 For a heliocentric example see this double kite.